Is buying organic worth the extra cost?

-Pesticides that are sprayed on conventionally grown foods affect people differently.
+Pesticides sprayed on conventionally grown foods affect people differently.
 Some people carry genetic variants that decrease their ability to detoxify specific pesticides, others may be more resilient.

-This is Part Two in a multipart series on pesticide detoxification.
-Read Part One on neonicotinoids.
+This is Part Two in a series on pesticides.

-Organophosphates are a class of chemical that is used in some pesticides.
+Organophosphates are a class of chemicals used in some pesticides.
 When insects are exposed to organophosphates, their acetylcholinesterase enzyme is blocked.